jaimindp/Devcember/README.md

 I probably won't get round to half of these ideas but here are some of the things I intend to explore.

 - Node Guardians Tutorials for a more fundamental understanding of EVM
-- Deploy in different chains
-- Build some templates for hacks
+- Build boilerplate code for testing out new repos and trying out new projects from the smart contract and frontend side
 - CoWswap
   - Programmatic Order Framework
   - DCA/TWAP